Stop Using ‘Canned’ Kits in Figma. Codebase and Design Systems Pairing

 Building a design system in Figma bridges design and development, streamlines workflows, maintains consistency, reduces errors, and avoids wasted adjustments.

-Continuous alignment and proactive updates turn the system into a living resource that adapts as the project grows.
+Continuous alignment and proactive updates turn the system into an organic resource that adapts as the project grows.

 What is it?